-If your account is not growing through after tax investments that you’ve made or by growth in the investments you hold there are still a few other places to look.
+If your account is not growing through after-tax investments that you’ve made—or by growth in the investments you hold—there may be other places to look.
 Account growth can also come from interest (if you are utilizing a Roth IRA Certificate of Deposit), stock dividends (if you are brave enough to invest in individual stocks), and mutual fund dividends and capital gains.

 Roth IRA Interest Income

 One of the ways you may see an increase in your account is through being paid interest on an investment.
 The most common investment that kicks off interest to you is a certificate of deposit.
-These CDs pay interest to you inside a Roth IRA just like they would if you had opened it up outside of a Roth.
+These CDs pay interest to you inside a Roth IRA just as they would if you held them outside of a Roth.
 You will usually have interest paid out when the certificate of deposit matures.

 Roth IRA Stock Dividends